Abraham2024/alx-low_level_programming/README.md

-Task to show the use of strings, arrays and pointers using betty style
+A repository which shows the practical use and applications of c programming in a series of tasks